-Section 90, ¶1-In every district there shall be an Annual Conference, which shall consist of the district council, all licensed and ordained ministers and deaconesses and lay delegates (Section 45) who may be present, whose affiliation is with that particular district organization.
-The General Superintendent or one of the assistants shall act as chairman, or in case of necessity the district superintendent or his assistant shall be chairman.
-Other Pilgrim Holiness ministers and deaconesses may be permitted to join in the deliberations and to have a seat within the Conference bar as advisory members, by special permission of the Conference.
+Section 89, ¶1-In every district there shall be an annual conference, which shall consist of the district council, all licensed and ordained ministers, ordained deaconesses, and lay delegates (Section 45) who may be present, whose affiliation is with that particular district organization.
+The general superintendent or one of the assistants shall act as chairman, or in case of necessity, the district superintendent or his assistant shall be chairman.
+Other Pilgrim Holiness ministers and deaconesses may be permitted to join in the deliberations and to have a seat within the conference bar as advisory members, by special permission of the conference.

-¶2-All delegates shall pledge themselves to their local church that they will stay until the close of the Annual Conference, unless called home by sickness or death.
+¶2-All delegates shall pledge themselves to their local church that they will stay until the close of the annual conference, unless called home by sickness or death.

-¶3-Any church or pastor failing to raise the budget and having no good reason therefor shall be denied a voice in the Annual Conference.
+¶3-Any church or pastor failing to raise the budget and having no good reason therefore shall be denied a voice in the annual conference.

-Section 91, ¶1-The duties of the Annual Conference shall be as follows:
+Section 90, ¶1-The duties of the annual conference shall be as follows:

-¶2-To inquire into and hear written reports concerning the condition of every local church and Sunday school within its bounds; said reports to cover, among other items, their spiritual, numerical, financial and progressive standing.
+¶2-To inquire into and hear written reports con-

+cerning the condition of every local church and Sunday school within its bounds; said reports to cover, among other items, their spiritual, numerical, financial, and progressive standing.

-¶3-To hear reports from the district superintendent, the assistant district superintendent and other district officers.
+¶3-To hear reports from the district superintendent, the assistant district superintendent, and other district officers.